Rabbi Randi Musnitsky, D. Min.

-Student Cantor Benrey began her cantorial journey in 2012 and has since had the privilege of serving the Jewish community in both cantorial and educational roles in Florida, New Jersey, New York, and Pennsylvania.
-A recent graduate of Hebrew Union College-Jewish Institute of Religion’s Debbie Friedman School of Sacred Music, she is currently finishing her cantorial thesis on the performance of Sephardic music in Reform synagogues and is looking forward to her ordination in 2022.
+Cantor Benrey began her cantorial journey in 2012 and has since had the privilege of serving the Jewish community in both cantorial and educational roles in California, Florida, New Jersey, New York, and Pennsylvania.
+A graduate of Hebrew Union College-Jewish Institute of Religion’s Debbie Friedman School of Sacred Music, Student Cantor Benrey became part of the Temple Har Shalom family in July 2021.
+She was ordained by HUC-JIR on May 8, 2022.

-Cantor Benrey is also inspired by her unique Jewish heritage.
-A native of Miami Beach, Florida, she is fluent in Spanish and was raised by her Hungarian Ashkenazi mother and Cuban Turkish Sephardic father.
-Her Judaism is influenced by both her Reform Jewish upbringing and also by the customs and culture of her Cuban Turkish Sephardic family, which include Rosh Hashanah and Passover seders with delicious Sephardic foods and haggadot written in English, Spanish, Hebrew, and Ladino.
+A native of Miami Beach, Florida, Cantor Benrey is fluent in Spanish and was raised by her Hungarian Ashkenazi mother and Cuban Turkish Sephardic father.
+Her Judaism is influenced both by her Reform Jewish upbringing and also by the customs and culture of her Cuban Turkish Sephardic family, which include Rosh Hashanah and Passover seders with delicious Sephardic foods and haggadot written in English, Spanish, Hebrew, and Ladino.
+Cantor Benrey’s thesis, “Bearers of Tradition(s): Considerations and Best Practices for Cantors Performing Sephardic Music in Reform Worship,” and senior recital, “La Yave de Espanya: Unlocking Treasured Sephardic Synagogue Music,” are inspired by her unique heritage and her commitment to klal Yisrael, global Jewry.
 Outside of her life in the synagogue, Cantor Benrey is a newlywed to her Brazilian wife, Maira, who works in physical therapy and is currently studying for her Board exam.